 Boundary disputes with a Neighbour?
 What to do before selling your home

 Some disputes, however, are not so easily or quickly fixed.
-If there is (or has been) any boundary dispute affecting your property this article makes some recommendations for action before you sell.
-You should enjoy a faster and easier sale process if you tackle these issues as soon as possible, and ideally before finding a buyer.
+If there is (or has been) any boundary dispute affecting your property this article makes recommendations for action before you sell.
+You should enjoy a faster and easier sale process if you tackle these issues head-on and as soon as possible - ideally before finding a buyer.

 What is a boundary dispute?

-A "boundary dispute" is loosely defined as any dispute between two neighbours that concerns the location, condition or responsibility for a wall, fence or other boundary line between their properties.
+A "boundary dispute" is loosely defined as any dispute between two neighbours that concerns the location, condition or responsibility for a wall, fence or other boundary lines between two properties.

 Perhaps a neighbour has moved his fence to encroach on your property.
 A neighbour may object that your new home extension has encroached on or damaged their property.
 A builder may have damaged the party wall between your house and next door.

-More mundane disputes include where a boundary fence has blown down but neither side will accept the responsibility or cost of repair.
+More straightforward disputes might be where a boundary fence has blown down but neither side will accept the responsibility or cost of repair.

 Should you ignore a boundary issue?

-The first step should be to consult a solicitor.
+If you cannot reach an amicable solution with your neighbour, you should speak to your conveyancing solicitor.
 Solicitors may already be involved in the dispute, but it is advisable to consult a property-specialist solicitor too.

 The 'TA6' Property Information Form